FrenskyOey/MakanApa/README.md

-# MakanApa
+# MakanApa 🍳

-This is my personal project for meal plan app using flutter and also Supabase as BE Services
+This repo contains:

+1. `makanapa/` – Flutter app source code.
+2. `backend/` – Supabase schema, migrations, and n8n workflow automation.

+See the respective folders for detailed documentation.